edgar-treischl/CopyCat/README.md

 [![R-CMD-check](https://github.com/edgar-treischl/CopyCat/workflows/R-CMD-check/badge.svg)](https://github.com/edgar-treischl/CopyCat/actions)
 <!-- badges: end -->

-CopyCat is a small package to copy, paste, and view code snippets.
-All code snippets are minimal examples that run with implemented data, which helps R learner to see how it works.
-CopyCat was built as a personal package for the lazy cats, but it may help new R users to manage code snippets.
+CopyCat is a small package to copy, paste, and manage code snippets.
+CopyCat comes with code snippets (minimal examples) that run with implemented data.
+CopyCat was built as a personal package for the lazy cats, but it may help (new) R users to manage code snippets.

 ## Installation